TiDB Cluster Management FAQs

 - The Raftstore thread is too slow or blocked by I/O. You can view the CPU usage status of Raftstore.

-- TiKV is too busy (CPU, disk I/O, etc.) and cannot manage to handle it.
+- TiKV is too busy (such as CPU and disk I/O) and cannot manage to handle it.

 - Network problem results in the communication stuck among nodes.
 You can check Report failures monitoring.

 - The node of the original main Leader is stuck, resulting in failure to reach out to the Follower in time.

 If a node is down, will the service be affected?
 If yes, how long?

 TiKV uses Raft to replicate data among multiple replicas (by default 3 replicas for each Region).
 If one replica goes wrong, the other replicas can guarantee data safety.
 Based on the Raft protocol, if a single leader fails as the node goes down, a follower in another node is soon elected as the Region leader after a maximum of 2 * lease time (lease time is 10 seconds).